wushilin/kafka_reassign_partitions/README.md

 ./create_package
 ```

+The package will be created at `build/*.tar.gz` location.

 Alternatively you can download a binary in release page.
 It is the same as if you created package yourself.

 # Running